jpOlivo/tour-of-heroes-backend/README.md

 # tour-of-heroes-backend

+It is an alternative implementation for In-memory Web API module used in the Angular Tutorial: Tour of Heroes

-API Rest for tour of heroes Angular tutorial
+It exposes an API Rest for be consumed by Angular Client app using Spring Boot and MongoDB